aldryn/aldryn-boilerplate-bootstrap3/docs/index.rst

 Welcome
 #######

-The most advanced **django-cms** based boilerplate for rapid development.
+The most advanced **django CMS** based boilerplate for rapid development.
 It uses the full potential of the `Bootstrap <http://getbootstrap.com/>`_ framework for developing responsive, mobile first projects on the web.
 In addition we implement various best practices from within the front-end community.